Naughty Bear: Reception

-Sequel
+DLC and sequel

+In May 2011, 505 Games released Naughty Bear Gold Edition — which is the original game plus all 3 of its downloadable content episodes, 3 new weapons, and 4 new multiplayer modes.
+In October 2012, 505 Games released Naughty Bear: Double Trouble — a compilation including the original game and its sequel Naughty Bear: Panic in Paradise.

 On May 31, 2012, a sequel was announced by 505 Games.
-Titled Naughty Bear: Panic in Paradise, it is a download-only game and was released on October 9, 2012 for PlayStation Network and October 10 for Xbox Live Arcade.
-According to Creative Director of Artificial Mind and Movement, Ashley Pannell, Panic in Paradise features a new gameplay style with no 'Top Hat' mode and covers thirty-six separate levels, across eleven individual locations, each with their own difficulty ramp, and the ability to purchase enhancements with in-game currency to help progress through the missions.
+Titled Naughty Bear: Panic in Paradise, it is a download-only game and was released on October 9, 2012, for PlayStation Network and October 10 for Xbox Live Arcade.
+According to the Creative Director of Behaviour Interactive, Ashley Pannell, Panic in Paradise features a new gameplay style with no 'Top Hat' mode and covers thirty-six separate levels, across eleven individual locations, each with their own difficulty ramp, and the ability to purchase enhancements with in-game currency to help progress through the missions.

-Legacy

-On May 19, 2023, Naughty Bear developer Artificial Mind and Movement (now known as Behaviour Interactive) announced that Naughty Bear would be added to its game Dead by Daylight in the form of a cosmetic costume for the character of The Trapper, alongside its own Mori (special killing animation) that includes the return of the unseen narrator.
+On May 19, 2023, Behaviour Interactive announced that Naughty Bear would be added to its game Dead by Daylight in the form of a cosmetic costume for the character of the Trapper, alongside its own Mori (special killing animation) that includes the return of the unseen narrator.